strategies for women's health and well-being

 1 March, 2024

-Strategies for Women's Well-being
+Strategies for Women's Health and Well-being

 Women’s health involves a range of factors, including biology, society, and the environment.
 Among various health concerns, breast cancer is a significant issue, making up a substantial portion of women’s cancer cases.
 In Malaysia, breast cancer rates have increased, highlighting the need for proactive screening and prevention.
 Besides breast cancer, cervical cancer, cardiovascular diseases, and osteoporosis are also crucial aspects of women’s health, requiring targeted screening and attention at different life stages.
 This comprehensive approach aims to empower women with knowledge and guide them in making informed decisions for their well-being.